 At this point the FDA has approved mHBOT for the treatment of altitude sickness,however a rapidly growing number of clinics are finding it very helpful in supporting repair in many conditions a number of which are being "further studied", (See testimonials to hear what some of our patients are experiencing).

-Hollywood entertainers are a fast growing population with interest in mHBOT to maintain their over-taxing lifestyles and stay mentally and physically on top of their game. mBHOT is also used in anti-aging clinics, as oxygen promotes tissue repair-including skin.
+Hollywood entertainers are a fast growing population with interest in mHBOT to maintain in their over-taxing lifestyles and stay mentally and physically on top of their game. mBHOT is also used in anti-aging clinics, as oxygen promotes tissue repair-including skin.

 What are the 4,000+ doctors using Oxyhealth chambers for in their clinics?
 Oxygen helps optimize repair, and again, even professional athletes getting plenty of oxygenating exercise have found that the oxygen under pressure is able to support tissue repair more effectively greatly enhancing their game....what about yours?